 Fun things to do with kids this Fall

 Fall is a tricky season because the weather can be absolutely gorgeous or totally disgusting depending on where you live.
 We like to pop on our puffy vests and wellies for crisp, muddy days and have a few backups for those days when it’s just too gross to venture out.
 Since school started for us, we have much less time to galavant around town, so this year I had to come up with some fun things we could do at home or in our yard after school, saving the big investment stuff (time-wise) for weekends and half days (we have a half-day every Wednesday…don’t ask).

-Since I’m all about food, I’ll star with fun things to do with kids in the kitchen.
+Since I’m all about food, I’ll start with fun things to do with kids in the kitchen.
 Baking is the obvious (and, I’m including a ton of fall foods perfect for baking with your kiddos below), but there are tons of other things you can do to satisfy your inner foodie and keep your kiddo stoked about the Fall festivities.